 Overall, while spreads may seem small, the sheer size of trades thanks to leverage combined with the frequency of trades make these fees add up.
 Finding a broker that offers low spreads and commissions is critical for any forex trader to maximise profitability in the long run.

 Leverage is the cornerstone of any forex trader as currency fluctuations are small when compared to other financial products such as shares.
 It allows you to borrow a multiple of your deposit amplifying any upside or downside when a fluctuation does exist.

 500:1 is also known as a margin of 0.2% and effectively means the forex broker will give you a short term loan of 500 times the amount you are willing to trade on the market.
 At this maximum leverage a deposit of $300 could lead to 15,000 to be traded.
 This would mean that just a small change could lead you to either double your money or lose it all.
 Leverage therefore increases a traders risk profile so it’s critical to understand your risks and consider lower leverage levels when first trading as explained by the government’s Financial System Inquiry.
 Another safeguard can be guaranteed stop loss orders (only provided by some forex brokers such as Easy Forex and CMC Markets) or no minimum balance protection that Pepperstone offers.

-Trading Platforms Australia Summary
+Best F0rex Trading Platform Australia Summary

 Picking the best forex broker is critical to be successful on currency markets.
-When selecting the one suitable for you consider the forex trading platforms Australia they offer, fees (spreads), leverage and execution speeds.
+When selecting the one suitable for you consider the best forex trading platform Australia they offer, fees (spreads), leverage and execution speeds.
 You can view our best forex trading platform comparison chart to easily compare these features quickly to help assist in this critical decision.